linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks-2021.md

 * Both service meshes were capable of adding retries and timeouts, and of shifting traffic in various ways, but none of these features were explicitly used in this experiment.
-* No distributed tracing, multi-cluster communication, or other "mesh-y" features were enabled.
+* No distributed tracing, multi-cluster communication, or other features were enabled.

 ## Results